Skip to content

 Several factors contribute to oily skin, including:

-• Genetics: A primary determinant of skin typeOpens in a new tab..
+• Genetics: A primary determinant of skin type.

 • Hormonal Changes: Fluctuations during puberty, menstruation, or pregnancy.